AlibabaCloudDocs/oss/intl.en-US/API Reference/Object operations/Multipart upload/CompleteMultipartUpload.md

 # CompleteMultipartUpload

-You can call this operation to complete the multipart upload tasks of an object.
+You can call this operation to complete the multipart upload task of an object.

 ## Usage notes